No tears but grudging respect for Mandela in white Afrikaner enclave

 “I identify myself with the wishes of my people for a volkstaat (people’s state) which I believe could be developed in this part of the country,” Betsie Verwoerd told Mandela in Afrikaans during the visit.

-“I want a united South Africa where we can cease to think in terms of colour,” Mandela responded.
+“I want a united South Africa where we can cease to think in terms of color,” Mandela responded.

 The visit triggered mixed emotions, including anger from some black and white South Africans.